alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-books-on-doomsday.md

 ---
-layout: post
-title: "Authentic book that deals with the signs of the Day of Judgment and the battles"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 2021, Question 4"
-category: [fatwas,doomsday]
 hijri: Muharram 15, 1442 AH
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "The most authentic books in this regard that come after the Qur'an are Sahih Al-Bukhari, Sahih Muslim, Sunan Abu Dawud, Sunan Al-Nasa'i, Jami' Al-Tirmidhy, and Sunan Ibn Majah.
-The most comprehensive books in this regard are Al-Nihayah that was written by Ibn Kathir and Ithaf Al-Jama'ah fi Akhbar Al-Fitan wa Al-Malahim wa Ashrat Al-Sa'ah that was written by Shaykh Hammud ibn 'Abdullah Al-Tuwayjiry."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 2021, Question 4
+summary: The most authentic books in this regard that come after the Qur'an are Sahih Al-Bukhari, Sahih Muslim, Sunan Abu Dawud, Sunan Al-Nasa'i, Jami' Al-Tirmidhy, and Sunan Ibn Majah.
+The most comprehensive books in this regard are Al-Nihayah that was written by Ibn Kathir and Ithaf Al-Jama'ah fi Akhbar Al-Fitan wa Al-Malahim wa Ashrat Al-Sa'ah that was written by Shaykh Hammud ibn 'Abdullah Al-Tuwayjiry.
+title: Authentic book that deals with the signs of the Day of Judgment and the battles
 ---

 ### Question: